rosiekrasnoff/CEE4530/Lab5-Reactor Characteristics/group1_lab5_report.md

     DO_data[i] = DO_data[i][idx_start:idx_end]

 5. Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.

+dye comes out faster than you though it would

 6. Make a recommendation for the design of a full scale chlorine contact tank.
 As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be.